fwuffyboi/newsflash/README.md

 only the _**UK**_ and/or _**London**_.

 ### Todo (in order of importance)
-- [ ] Improve error logging.
-Make errors be returned to users in a simplistic manner.
+- [x] Improve error logging.
+Make errors be returned to users in a simplistic manner
+- [ ] Force log file size limit to prevent storage issues
 - [ ] Cache Openweathermap results
 - [ ] Weather maps (https://openweathermap.org/api/weathermaps)